gustavosmanc/gustavosmanc/README.md

 In search of the best and latest technologies, I currently work as a Software Engineer, with emphasis on web development.

+I once read a book and I found a quote that is very relatable with coding:

+“It sounds plausible enough tonight, but wait until tomorrow.
+Wait for the common sense of the morning.”
+**― H.G.
+Wells, The Time Machine**

 # 🚀 Skills

 ![HTML5](https://img.shields.io/badge/html5-392560.svg?style=for-the-badge&logo=html5&logoColor=white)